SAMI-li/FIFA20-DATA_ANALYSIS/README.md

 2. **Regression**
 	* Simple Linear Regression
 <br>
-The two variables are : penalties accuracy and free-kicks accuracy of a specific player.
+The two variables are : penalties accuracy and free-kicks accuracy of the player.
 <br>